Eddie Van Halen dies at 65

 TMZ reports that Van Halen had been fighting cancer for more than a decade, and, over the last five years, had been traveling between the U.S. and Germany for radiation treatment.

-Van Halen, known for hits such as “Runnin’ with the Devil,” “Hot for Teacher” and “Jump,” formed in 1972 in Pasadena.
+The Van Halen, known for hits such as “Runnin’ with the Devil,” “Panama,” “Hot for Teacher” and “Jump,” formed in 1972 in Pasadena originally under the name “Genesis.”
+The members consisted of Eddie, brother and drummer Alex Van Halen, bassist Mark Stone – who would be replaced by Michael Anthony – and singer David Lee Roth.

+Van Halen is among the top 20 best-selling artists of all time and the band was inducted into the Rock and Roll Hall of Fame in 2007.
+Rolling Stone magazine put Eddie Van Halen at No. 8 in its list of the 100 greatest guitarists.

+Eddie Van Halen is survived by his wife Janie, brother Alex and son Wolfgang.